Rancho Mission Viejo Land Conservancy

 How does Rancho Mission Viejo Land Conservancy spend its money?

 Rancho Mission Viejo Land Conservancy directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Rancho Mission Viejo Land Conservancy tax-deductible?